jq153387/avancevl.github.io/_pages/en/recruit/takehome.md

 * We want hungry people who love coding and learning new things.

 ### 7. Build up your own open source portfolio
-* Publish your exam on github and build up your github presence
+* Publish your exam on github and build up your github presence.